minoobeyzavi/Twinkle/README.md

 ## Real-Time Solution

-Sublinear scaling of run time with <b>sequential use of Hashing Vectorizer and Locality Sensitive Hashing Forest</b>:
+Sublinear scaling of run time with <b>sequential use of Hashing Vectorizer and Locality Sensitive Hashing (LSH) Forest</b>:
 - Similar items map to the same “buckets” with high probability (the number of buckets are much smaller than the universe of possible inputs);
-- Locality Sensitive Hashing (LSH) uses hashing to define a neighborhood;
-- LSH Forest generates hash trees;
+- LSH Forest generates hash trees and uses hashing to define neighborhoods;
 - Scikit-learn implementation of LSH provides access to Nearest Neighbors algorithm methods;
 - Search space is limited to a bucket and we find the most similar tweets by computing similarities to a small portion of tweets.